Faculty & Staff

 Lynda’s roots at Legacy are deeply rooted and the families that meet her through PreK and the admissions process immediately feel her passion for what happens within our walls.
 First as a student herself, then a parent, then an employee in 2005, Lynda has experiences that speak to almost every situation.

 A graduate of Northwestern College (now University of Northwestern-St. Paul) with a double major in Marriage and Family Psychology and Biblical & Theological Studies, Felicia has always loved working with children.
 She worked at a Child Development Center all through college and decided to pursue a career in Early Childhood shortly after graduation.
 Prior to joining the LCA PreK staff in 2015, Felicia spent eight years working as the Executive Project Manager at an Early Education Child Development Center in Plymouth, MN.
+In 2018, Felicia received her Masters in Early Childhood Education from Concordia University.

 “I have experienced LCA as a parent and am just so passionate about what Legacy has to offer.”